clementlandrin/igr202/README.md

 X-Toon shading is a method described in the paper X-Toon: An Extended Toon Shader written by Pascal Barla.
 Instead of providing a 1D texture to perform and expressive rendering, a 2D texture can be used.
 This way, the toon-shading is extended by a criteria.
 List of commonly used criteria:

--distance to the camera along camera axis (press the 2 numeric key) -distance to the camera along focal axis (press the 3 numeric key) -orientation of the surface with respect to the camera (press the 4 numeric key)
+* distance to the camera along camera axis (press the 2 numeric key)
+* distance to the camera along focal axis (press the 3 numeric key)
+* orientation of the surface with respect to the camera (press the 4 numeric key)

 ![Alt text](Images/x_toon_shading-depth.png?raw=true "X-Toon shading with a distance to the camera along camera axis criteria")